thelinuxhobbyist/studiolin/content/about.md

 Our mission is to make Linux accessible and relevant beyond the terminal.
 Through in-depth articles, analysis, and practical guides, StudioLinux examines the real-world impact of open-source software on public infrastructure, digital sovereignty, privacy, and innovation.

 We focus on clarity over hype.
-Rather than chasing trends or market share debates, StudioLinux explains not only how Linux works, but why it matters — for institutions, professionals, and individuals alike.
+Rather than chasing trends or market-share debates, StudioLinux explains not only how Linux works, but why it matters — for institutions, professionals, and individuals alike.

 ## Who Runs StudioLinux

 StudioLinux is founded, edited, and operated by Neil Cass, a software engineer with over 20 years of experience working with Linux and open-source systems.

 He uses Linux daily in both professional and personal environments, with hands-on experience across infrastructure, enterprise systems, and real-world deployments.

-All content published on StudioLinux is written and reviewed with an emphasis on technical accuracy, practical relevance, and long-term value.
+All content published on StudioLinux is written and edited with an emphasis on technical accuracy, practical relevance, and long-term value.

 ## Editorial Responsibility & Approach